 Note: For self-directed creation, your project may have started before the program deadline date.
 However, expenses incurred before the deadline date are ineligible and will not be covered by this grant.
 For commissioning, composer and librettists/lyricists fees may include activity that occurred before the deadline.
-The world première/performance, public releases of recordings and/or publishing of new songs/compositions cannot be earlier than four months after the deadline.
+The world première/performance, public releases of recordings and/or publishing of new songs/compositions cannot be earlier than four and a half months after the deadline.

-If you receive a grant you must submit a final report upon completion of the project.
-See Terms and Conditions for Project Programs for more information on reporting obligations.
-Complete and submit the report in Nova.
+If you receive a grant, you must complete the project and submit a final report in Nova.
+See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

-Your application includes:
+Your application will include:

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Activity Projects.

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.